gsujan1/writeups/Simple-CTF/Writeup.md

 ## http server
 Nmap again proves to be a time saver here by showing us two things:
-1. That the web server is just serving the default apache "it works."
+1. That the web server is just serving the default apache "it works!" page.
 2. The site has a "/robots.txt" page we can look for interesting directories the site owner's do not want web crawlers to see.

 Browsing to the robots.txt page shows us there is one disallowed directory: